 This phone is incredibly fast.
 Benchmark tests shows it beating out the Samsung Galaxy S7, HTC 10, LG G5 and the Nexus 6P.
 It is equipped with a Qualcomm Snapdragon 820 processor which always runs really smoothly and quickly.
 It loads up visibly faster due to its 6GB of RAM.
 Tasks such as Google Now are noticeably faster.

-One thing that I have always noticed with my iPhones is that they tend to run a bit warmer than I generally like, especially when there’s a cover on them.
+One thing that I have always noticed with my iPhones is that they tend to run a bit warmer than I generally like.
+That’s especially when there’s a cover on them.
 The OnePlus 3 does not heat up on the benchmark tests like many of its competitors tend to do.
 It remained amazingly cool to the touch.
 As we all know a cool phone is a happy phone because the battery and processors are not working overtime.

 The battery is a 3,000mAh non-removable battery that easily last the workday with mild to high usage.
 On Airplane Mode it lasted 14 plus hours with continuous playback going.
 As far as charging goes with the OnePlus’s trademark technology, Dash Charging makes for a super fast charge, in 30 minutes you can get 65% of a charge, and 96% within an hour, and a full charge takes only one hour and fifteen minutes.
-Those charging times are faster than the phones that come with QuickCharge 3.0 that takes up to about 1.5 – 2 hours to fully charge.
+Those charging times are faster than the phones that come with QuickCharge 3.0 that take up to about 1.5 – 2 hours to fully charge.

 The display was one of the weaker points for the OnePlus and they didn’t do too much about that when it came to the OnePlus 2, but with the Three they switched to a 1080p AMOLED display, and that was a game changer for this device.
 Now it was comparable to flagship devices.
 It is manageable in sunlight and a beautiful display, though it still doesn’t out-match the Samsung phones.